Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched careers at a later age in life.

 Parents’ health (mostly ab toh hamari sunta hi kaun hai), wife’s needs (mostly demands), husband’s reservations (mostly ego), children’s education and allowance (mostly unknowingly funding their expensive dates), EMIs of the sedan (should have gotten a hatchback), repaying the debt on the biggest asset for most, home sweet home (not so sweet when you realize that for half your life, half your salary is actually what you have in hand), insurance premiums (you die only once, but till then you pay, even metaphorically), arranging for your child’s marriage (technically just the biggest party you’ll ever throw, along with all your money), saving for your retirement (if there’s anything left for that post these)… The list is un-exhaustive, but I wouldn’t know because I am still in my so-called risk-taking and experimenting age.
 Hence the blog…

-Some are stuck in their 9-5, some following their passion but struggling to make a living, some doing it just for the money with a constant frown stuck on their faces.
+Some are stuck in their 9-5.
+Few following their passion but struggling to make a living.
+Some doing it just for the money with a constant frown stuck on their faces.
 We all know we don’t want this.
 Most even know what they want.
 But we just transition from ‘Oh I’ll do it when the time is right’ to ‘Arey ab kaha, now the time for that is gone’.

 Sometimes all we need is a little nudge, a little push, a little inspiration and a lot of validation that yes this can be done and people have done it!
 This is my attempt to help you with that validation and possibly even give you that little push to at least think upon if not act upon that dearest thought which you pushed under the rug, and made sure it stays there by crushing it under the burden of your conjured excuses.